DesleyAalderink/cssttr/README.md

 # Week 1 - The beginning
 I started the assignment by just diving into the code.
 This didn't work for me, because I didn't knew what I really wanted.
 I grabbed sheets op paper and started making designs.
 At first I was stuck making basic designs, which weren't really pretty.
 That's when I made multiple designs, which I normally would never make.
+I went with the design where the nav is on the left.
+I started making a basic set up.

 ![First design][week1design1]
 ![Third design][week1design3]